Dandelion

 Dandelion for Kidney Stones

-Some studies suggest that dandelion may help prevent the formation of kidney stones by reducing the concentration of minerals in the urine that can lead to stone formation.
-Additionally, dandelion is rich in antioxidants and anti-inflammatory compounds that may help reduce inflammation and pain associated with kidney stones.
+Some studies have suggested that dandelion may also help prevent the formation of kidney stones by reducing the levels of certain substances in the urine that can contribute to stone formation.

 Supplements for Kidney Stones